Remembering Deborah Faeyrglenn

 discarded by the tree last summer

-saw it on the grass— picked it up & marvelled
+picked it up & marvelled

-at its subtlety of colours & rhythms of their shapes
+at its subtlety of colours

 like a tawny frogmouth

-perhaps hidden in the branches
+hidden in the branches

 & i wondered if the tree sensed my appreciation

-or was it the tree’s gift to me?
+was it a special gift to me?

 i give you this piece of bark